Wavechaser/NamiColor/README.md

 Being essentially an IDT, you would want NamiColor to capture and prepare a digital intermediate with the full scene information.
 Therefore, the goal of NamiColor is not necessarily to get the "correct exposure" at this stage, but to retain as much dynamic range as possible.
 You can always readjust exposure in later nodes.

 But if you don't have an excessive amount of highlights to cram between 0-1, you don't necessarily have to stretch your white all the way to the top.
-This is by all means optional, but it could make exposure adjustment a bit easier.
-Cineon defines gray at 470/1023 and diffuse white at 685/1023, so use your best judgement determining where your highlights go, given you can fit all the data in range.
+This is by all means optional, but it could make exposure adjustments a bit easier.
+Cineon defines gray at 470/1023 and diffuse white at 685/1023, so use your best judgements determining how you scale the input, given you can fit all the data in range.

 #### Channel Alignment

 There are no single correct way of aligning your RGB channels.
 I personally recommend using `offset` to align the black levels of each channel, and using `gain` to finish aligning the highlights.
 But I am not going to stop you from using `blackpoint` and `gain` to stretch each channel in place.
 Whatever works.

+Use common sense when aligning channels.
+Finding a relatively neutral black and highlight point is highly recommended, even if it may not be imperative.
+For example, if your highlight is the sky, you would not want that to be your alignment reference, or else everything would look very yellow.
+You would want to find another reference for that.
+The good thing is, even if you can't find a reasonable highlight/black reference in a frame, setups from other frames on the same roll with similar lighting conditions would likely be usable.
+Just copy your grades.

 You may continue to fine tune each channel's `blackpoint` and `gain` to get a more reasonable result.
-Especially for negatives where the B channel/Y dye layer has the steepest curve and less SNR, pulling `B Blackpoint` slighly below that of R and G channels' tend to yield more balanced shadows.
+Especially for negatives where the B channel/Y dye layer tends to have the steepest curve and least SNR, pulling `B Blackpoint` slighly below that of R and G channels' tend to yield more balanced shadows.

 You are done after the blackpoints and whitepoints of each channel are aligned.
 There is no finding gray point.

-Blacks, whites, done.
-Just like that.

 > [!NOTE]
 > Make sure you check `fit to Cineon base` after you believe your channels have been reasonably aligned.